Skip to content

 Prof. Kristina Backer

-Assistant Professor, Cognitive & Information Sciences, School of Social Sciences and Humanities
+Assistant Professor, Cognitive & Information Sciences, School of Social Sciences, Humanities & Arts

 Real-world listening environments are often noisy.
 In these acoustically-adverse listening situations, successful speech understanding relies upon interactions between perceptual and cognitive processes, including attention and memory.
 Thus, my research aims to understand the neural mechanisms underlying these perceptual-cognitive interactions in young adult, normal-hearing listeners – especially when listening in challenging, multi-talker situations.